Lemon Herb Chicken Drumsticks

 5. After you get a nice color take the chicken out of the pan (leave the crispy bits behind) and place in the pre-lined pan and put it in the oven for 20-25 more minutes

 6. While that's going, heat up the pan you made the chicken in along with the crispy bits which we're leaving in for flavor.
 Pick out any super burnt pieces.
 Once the pan is hot enough, you're going to toss in the rest of your butter.

-7. One the butter is melted enough, pour in the chicken broth and toss in some salt, the rosemary, thyme, shallot, garlic and squeeze half the lemon in.
+7. Once the butter is melted enough, pour in the chicken broth and toss in some salt, the rosemary, thyme, shallot, garlic and squeeze half the lemon in.

 8. Let this simmer on low, while stirring regularly for about 15 minutes.
 At around 20 minutes take your chicken out of the oven and place them in your lemon herb sauce.
 Baste frequently and squeeze in the last of the lemon and marry the flavors.

 9. After simmering for 10 minutes, your chicken is done.
 Garnish with more fresh thyme and rosemary.
-The drumsticks are great alone, but I enjoy them with immensely with a side rice.
+The drumsticks are great alone, but I enjoy them immensely with a side of rice.